johan-steffens/bat-catalyst-store-data-generator-function/README.md

 # Catalyst Test Data Generator function
 #### Built using Azure Functions for Java

+This project aims to show an example of how to use Azure Functions to generate random data and then store that data to an Azure Blob Storage account.

+This project needs to be configured correctly to work.

 ## Setup

 First of all, ensure you've got Maven on your PATH.